How to Transcribe a Voice Memo

 Who can benefit from transcribing voice memos?

 Get written transcripts of interviews you've recorded using your smartphone to help you turn the interview into an article and meet those important deadlines.
-Skim the written text for soundbites and important quotes to add to your stories
+Skim the written text for soundbites and important quotes to add to your stories.

 A transcript of the interviews and focus groups you conduct as part of your academic research makes it easy for you to search for key quotes to include in your reports.

-Ready to transcribe your voice memos?
 Download the Transcribe app or launch the online editor to get started.

 Subscribe to news